cea-hpc/modules/doc/source/module.rst

        Output items for module tags auto-loaded (``aL``), forbidden (``F``), hidden and hidden-loaded (``H``), loaded (``L``), nearly-forbidden (``nF``), sticky (``S``) and super-sticky (``sS``) added

+.. envvar:: MODULES_EDITOR

+ Text editor command name or path for use to open modulefile through the :subcmd:`edit` sub-command.

+ Editor command is defined for Modules in the following order of preference:
+ :envvar:`MODULES_EDITOR`, or :envvar:`VISUAL` or :envvar:`EDITOR` environment
+ variables, then the default set in :file:`modulecmd.tcl` script configuration.
+Which means :envvar:`MODULES_EDITOR` overrides :envvar:`VISUAL` or :envvar:`EDITOR` environment variables and default configuration.

+ .. only:: html

+    .. versionadded:: 4.8

 .. envvar:: MODULES_EXTENDED_DEFAULT